 The chances are that they do.
 When someone searches for a term like “java,” the intent might be to learn more about Java programming, the island Java, or the beverage Java.
 A search engine could just ow the most relevant and essential pages that come up in a search for “java” (probably the programming language everywhere in the world but the island of Java).
 But some searchers might be more interested in the coffee or the island.
 Some diversity in search results may be a good idea.

 A Microsoft patent, Diversifying Search Results for Improved Search and Personalization, tells us what they might look at when deciding to diversify query results.

-I covered those in Reranking Search Results Based Upon Personalization and Diversification, and it’s possible that Google and Yahoo both look at similar factors in deciding when to diversify the search results that they show.
+I covered those in Reranking Search Results Based Upon Personalization and Diversification, and Google and Yahoo both may look at similar factors in deciding when to diversify the search results that they show.